RDearnaley/agentplatform/README.md

     - Filesystem access - CHECK IF Docker and K8s support this, TODO might want convenience wrappers
 - Archive images
     - Compressing an image to a diff would be desirable, but leave as a TODO - CHECK IF K8s supports this, might want convenience wrappers
-        - From messages I'm getting from Docker on memory saved when I delete images, it looks like it does this automatically, so we don't need to implement it - nice!
         - container-diff list filenames of differences between images, turning that into something that stored the actual diffs would probbaly not be too hard (images are fundamentally TAR files), so then if we had a before and after image we could d this.
-Definitely a TBD
+Definitely a TODO
+        - From messages I'm getting from Docker on memory saved when I delete images, it looks like Docker does this automatically: if so we don't need to implement it - nice!
 - Delete images - Docker and K8s support this, TODO might want convenience wrappers
 - A GUI for this would be nice, but is not my forte.
 A web UI would seem like the obvious implementation.
 Docker and K8s already have app/web GUIs
 We'd also need a database, and some combination of repositories for code and Docker/K8s images.